-Student's Name DOB School Grade Aeries ID# Parent's Primary Language The student named on this Fight Contract r action of fighting is a violation of Education The rules regarding student conduct state: "When a student has been involved in a fi initiate significant interventions by requir a Fight Contract and a referral to conflict school from suspension.
-Additionally, a s school days." ring parent and management o student to attend a meeting at so and/or a school counselor upon chool to review and sign the student's return to Students who are involved in two (2) fights i school career (grades 9-12) and for whom a the principal finds that expulsion is inappro Fight Contract I as been executed, shall be recomm As the student named on this Fight Contract That fighting is prohibited while of lunch period whether on or off the sponsored activity. on school groun e campus; and d ds; while going to or coming from luring, or while going to or coming m school; during the ng from, a school- That there are decisions I can make to avoid fighting, including, but not limited to, refusing to engage in verbal or non-verbal conduct that may lead to fighting; walking away from a situation; going to an administrator, counselor, or other school official for assistance; refusing to go to a fight/conflict and refusing to associated with students who engage in verbally or physically aggressive behavior toward others.
-That if I am involved in another fight this school year, I will be recommended for expulsion.
-Student's Signature • As the parent/guardian of the student named on this Fight Contract, I have been informed by the school's administration that my child will be recommended for expulsion if he/she is involved in another fight this school year or if he/she is involved in a third fight in his/her high school career.
+Student's Name DOB

+School Grade Aeries ID#

+Parent's Primary Language

+The student named on this Fight Contract recently engaged in a fight while under the school's jurisdiction.
+The action of fighting is a violation of Education Code 48900 (a)(1), and/or (a)(2) and the 9-12 Student Conduct Code.
+The rules regarding student conduct state:

+"When a student has been involved in a fight while under the school's jurisdiction, the administration shall initiate significant interventions by requiring parent and student to attend a meeting at school to review and sign a Fight Contract and a referral to conflict management and/or a school counselor upon the student's return to school from suspension.
+Additionally, a student suspended for fighting shall be placed on social probation for 15 school days."

+Students who are involved in two (2) fights in any academic year or who are involved in three (3) fights within their high school career (grades 9-12) and for whom a Fight Contract has been executed, shall be recommended for expulsion unless the principal finds that expulsion is inappropriate due to the particular circumstances.

+As the student named on this Fight Contract, I have been informed by the school's administration:

+- That fighting is prohibited while on school grounds; while going to or coming from school; during the lunch period whether on or off the campus; and during, or while going to or coming from, a school-sponsored activity. - That there are decisions I can make to avoid fighting, including, but not limited to, refusing to engage in verbal or non-verbal conduct that may lead to fighting; walking away from a situation; going to an administrator, counselor, or other school official for assistance; refusing to go to a fight/conflict and refusing to associated with students who engage in verbally or physically aggressive behavior toward others. - That if I am involved in another fight this school year, I will be recommended for expulsion.

+Student's Signature

+As the parent/guardian of the student named on this Fight Contract, I have been informed by the school's administration that my child will be recommended for expulsion if he/she is involved in another fight this school year or if he/she is involved in a third fight in his/her high school career.
 I also agree to discuss with my child the importance of following all school rules and treating others with respect.

-Parent Signature As a District interpreter, I explained the Fig. ght Contract to uage.
-District/Site Interpreter's Signature Date As the Administrator implementing this Figurent/guardian.
-Administrator's Signature Date Note: Parent refused to sign this contrac t Note: Student refused to sign this contra ct Administrator's Signature Witness
+Parent Signature Date

+As a District interpreter, I explained the Fight Contr act to the parent in his/her primary languag ge.

+District/Site Interpreter's Signature Date

+As the Administrator implementing this Fight Contr parent/guardian. ract, I have reviewed its contents with this s tudent and

+Administrator's Signature Date 2

+Note: Parent refused to sign this contract

+Administrator's Signature Witness

+Note: Student refused to sign this contract. /

+Date
-TRACY UNIFIED SCHOOL DISTRICT ACCEPTABLE USE AGREEMENT (AUA) NETWORK AND COMPUTER RELATED RESOURCES

-(BP/AR 4040 and BP/AR 6163.4)
+TRACY UNIFIED SCHOOL DISTRICT ACCEPTABLE USE AGREEMENT (AUA) NETWORK AND COMPUTER RELATED RESOURCES (BP/AR 4040 and BP/AR 6163.4)